extism/docs/docs/questions.md

 ### Does Extism support the Component Model?

 Extism is currently focused on WebAssembly core modules and the bountiful use cases that they unlock, but we are tracking the Component Model closely and are very excited about the next level of cross-language composability and complex type support that it’s bringing to the Wasm ecosystem.
-In fact, we have [Discord channel](https://discord.gg/cx3usBCWnc) dedicated to discussing the ways in which Extism can support it in the future.
+In fact, we have a [Discord channel](https://extism.org/discord) dedicated to discussing the ways in which Extism can support it in the future.
 Come join in!

-### Which WebAssembly interfaces does Extism support (e.g., WASI, WASIX, WALI)?
+### Does Extism support WASI?

 Extism currently supports WASI as a superset of functionality - but you don’t always want to give your guest code access to system resources even in a limited environment.
 With Extism you don’t need to enable WASI to use a Plug-in, as you can invoke functions directly and even build your own custom [Host functions](https://extism.org/docs/concepts/host-functions) for fine-grained control over the capabilities your Plug-ins can access.
 But use what’s best suited for your needs!

-WASIX and WALI are under consideration.

 ### **Can a Plugin call functions on another Plugin?**